Robust subgroup discovery: Problem statement: robust subgroup discovery

-\paragraph{Subgroup lists versus subgroup sets:} While we formulate our theory solely for subgroup lists, each global model has its own advantages and disadvantages.
+While we formulate our theory solely for subgroup lists, each global model has advantages and disadvantages.
 On the one hand, subgroup lists allow for a sequential interpretation of the subgroups, generally in decreasing order of their importance.
 Moreover, each instance in the data is associated with only one subgroup.
 On the other hand, subgroup sets allow for a semi-independent interpretation of each subgroup and can be considered a more general framework.
-These properties tend to make sets more interpretable when looking at all the subgroups, while lists are usually more interpretable from an instance perspective---as each instance is only covered once---and on the contribution of each subgroup on the global model.
+These properties tend to make sets more interpretable when looking at all the subgroups.
+At the same time, lists are usually more interpretable from an instance perspective---as each instance is only covered once---and on the contribution of each subgroup to the global model.

-Specifically, the main reasons for our focus on \emph{subgroup lists} are: 1) they were one of the first model classes proposed for subgroup set discovery \citep{lavravc2004subgroup}; 2) they allow for an optimal formulation based on the MDL principle due to its property of unambiguously partitioning the data into non-overlapping parts; and 3) they allow an ordered interpretation of the subgroups, i.e., from most to least relevant discovered subgroup.
-Also, note that our subgroup lists model class includes top-$1$ subgroup discovery in its definition (Section~\ref{sec:mdlsl_wklsd_bayes})
+However, as the number of subgroups in a model increases, both types of models become harder to interpret.
+In the case of subgroup lists, one must inspect the covering subgroup and all the preceding ones for each instance.
+In the case of subgroup sets, there can be a considerable overlap for each instance, making it hard to assess the individual contribution of each subgroup.

+In addition to being one of the first subgroup set discovery models, the main advantage of selecting subgroup lists, in our case, is their property of unambiguously partitioning the data into non-overlapping parts.
+This property allows us to use the MDL principle to formulate the robust subgroup discovery problem for subgroup lists optimally.